droxo-d/virosit/README.md

 # virosit 🔍 | Advanced Domain Enumeration, Unleashed.

-Supercharge your recon with virosit, the turbo-charged successor to VirusTotalX (v2.0).
+Supercharge your recon with virosit, the turbo-charged successor to virustotalx (v2.0).
 Go beyond basics and automatically unearth a target's full attack surface: subdomains 🌐, IP addresses 🖥️, and undetected URLs 🔓.

 The ultimate tool for uncovering what others miss.